Probate Q&A Series

 • Copy of the letters of guardianship for the current guardian (filed when they were appointed).

-• Certified death certificate or medical report if the guardian died or became incapacitated.
+• Certified death certificate or other competent evidence if the guardian died or became disqualified, removed, or resigned.

 • Verification that the proposed successor is over age 18, mentally fit, and not disqualified by law.